dcsil/CSC491/other_pages/schedule.md

 - You should start building out a developer environment, CI setup, test infra, and production setup by the end of January
 - You should start building out functionality no later than mid-February
 - Your models should also be started no later than mid-February
-- You should have demoable content by the first week of MArch
+- You should have demoable content by the first week of March
 - You should have significant demoable content by the last demo
 - You should be at the point of adding no new major features in April.
 This should be reserved for polish and bug fixes